 Save the board juice

 That puddle on your cutting board?
-Consider this: liquid gold.
+That said, liquid gold.
 Pour it back over the sliced steak.

 Save the board juice: drizzle it over the sliced meat or whisk it into a quick pan sauce.
 A splash of cold butter, a squeeze of lemon, or a dash of fresh herbs will turn that liquid into a glossy, flavor‑boosting glaze that ties the whole steak together.